nmachine-io/doc-site/docs/models/models-overview.md

   - kind: TemplateManifestAction
 ```

-Here, `TemplateManifestAction` does not define `values`, but has access to it because its parent defines it:
+Here, `TemplateManifestAction` does not define `values`, but can resolve it because its parent defines it:

 ```python title="$ python3 main.py -m shell"
 parent = MultiAction.inflate("parent")